wilsonmar/wilsonmar.github.io/_posts/2023-12-25-azure-key-vault.md

 A. Apply the Administrator's email to create and activate an account on the Parent SaaS system website by following
 <a target="_blank" href="https://www.youtube.com/watch?v=Gdxp6zxvpoE&list=PLhc-aRiEl_XVbq0TtqKkk3ezwI-L7tcqZ&index=2&t=63s">this video</a>.

+<a target="_blank" href="https://www.akeyless.io/pricing/">Pricing</a> is free for the first 2,000 secrets forever, with 3 days of log retention, accessed by up to 5 clients.
+Extended log retention and Log forwarding requires a paid Enterprise license.

 <a name="AkeylessMenu"></a>

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1703893845/akeyless-menu-514x1700_x8gdvp.png"><img align="right" width="200" alt="akeyless-menu-514x1700.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1703893845/akeyless-menu-514x1700_x8gdvp.png"></a>